Keybby/ihm-keyboard/rapports/final/0_intro.typ

 #admonition(title: "Disclaimer", icon-path: "icons/report.svg", color: color.orange)[
   Our tool has been created for a niche community: Keyboard hobbyists.

-  Before we dive into the user requirements and the design, let's take a trip in the world of custom keyboards.
+  Before we dive into the user requirements and the design, let's take a trip to the world of custom keyboards.
 ]

 == Custom keyboards